noamlevy81/NeMo-Guardrails/docs/user-guides/advanced/topic-guard-deployment.md

 ```

 #### Use the running NIM in your Guardrails App
 Any locally running NIM exposes the standard OpenAI interface on the `v1/completions` and `v1/chat/completions` endpoints.
 NeMo Guardrails provides out of the box support engines that support the standard LLM interfaces.
-One such engine is LangChain's `vllm_openai`.
+For locally deployed NIMs, you need to use the engine `nim`.

 Thus, your Guardrails configuration file can look like:
 ```yml